Syrian National Dialogue Conference: Members

-The seven members of the "preparatory committee" are: Hassan al-Daghim, Maher Alloush, Mohammed Mastet, Youssef al-Hijr, Mustafa al-Moussa, Hind Kabawat and Houda Atassi.
+The seven members of the "preparatory committee" are: Hassan Daghim, Maher Alloush, Mohammed Mastet, Youssef al-Hijr, Mustafa al-Moussa, Hind Kabawat and Huda Atassi.

 Outcomes

 During the Syrian National Dialogue Conference, delegates were organized into working groups to discuss key issues, including the constitution, freedoms, the economy, and civil society.
 Around 600 delegates from across Syria were invited to the event at the Presidential Palace in Damascus.
 The representatives of the Syrian Democratic Forces were not invited to the conference, but the organizers stated that the Kurdish community was still present.
 In his opening speech, Al-Sharaa emphasized unity and cooperation, urging support for Syria in overcoming its hardships.
 He expressed confidence that others would not abandon the country and announced plans to establish a transitional justice committee.
 He also stressed the need for armed groups to integrate into the military and for the state to maintain a monopoly on weapons.

-Houda Atassi, a member of the Preparatory Committee, stated that the draft constitution proposes a temporary constitutional declaration and a legislative council to shape the country's future, ensuring a balanced distribution of power, justice, freedoms, equality, and a strong legal and institutional foundation.
+Huda Atassi, a member of the Preparatory Committee, stated that the draft constitution proposes a temporary constitutional declaration and a legislative council to shape the country's future, ensuring a balanced distribution of power, justice, freedoms, equality, and a strong legal and institutional foundation.

 The conference called for the immediate and unconditional withdrawal of Israeli forces from Syria and rejected Israeli Prime Minister Benjamin Netanyahu’s stance against the presence of Syrian military forces in the south.
 It also reaffirmed Syria’s unity and sovereignty, firmly opposing any attempts at division, fragmentation, or territorial concessions.

 On 24 February 2025, the European Union announced the lifting of several Assad-era sanctions against Syria to support economic recovery and reconstruction efforts, a decision welcomed by Syrian Foreign Minister Asaad al-Shaibani, who also criticized the remaining international sanctions during his speech at the national dialogue conference.